SemanticMediaWiki/SemanticMediaWiki/docs/COMPATIBILITY.md

 	</tr>
 </table>

+*Notes:*
-* *Note:* It is strongly recommended to also always upgrade the underlying MediaWiki software to supported versions.
-See the [version lifecycle](https://www.mediawiki.org/wiki/Version_lifecycle) for current information on supported versions.
+*  **It is strongly recommended to also always upgrade the underlying MediaWiki software to supported versions.
+See the [version lifecycle](https://www.mediawiki.org/wiki/Version_lifecycle) for current information on supported versions.**
 * For the 1.28 MediaWiki release branch, 1.28.1 or later is recommended due to [T154428](https://phabricator.wikimedia.org/T154428).
 * For the 1.27 MediaWiki release branch, 1.27.4 or later is recommended due to [T100085](https://phabricator.wikimedia.org/T100085).
 * PHP 7.1+ requires at least MediaWiki 1.29 due to [T153505](https://phabricator.wikimedia.org/T153505) and [T143788](https://phabricator.wikimedia.org/T143788) (at the time of this writing).
 Please also consult the official MediaWiki release documentation.